+Cumbria Pension Fund has potential claims against HM Revenue and Customs and some European countries for tax withheld on foreign income dividends.
 These claims are made on the basis that within the European Union all member states should enjoy the same status.
 In respect of tax, resident investors should not be treated differently from non-residents.

-There have been some notable court cases such as Manninen and Fokus, EU Commission v Germany, Santander, and EU Commission v Portugal that have added to the strength of the argument.
+Historically, there have been some notable court cases such as Manninen and Fokus, EU Commission v Germany, Santander, and EU Commission v Portugal initially added to the strength of the argument, however more recent developments outlined below have been less favourable and have prompted Officers to question Cumbria's commitment to continue in the group litigation when the overall chance of success for these claims appears diminished.